 2. By Court Order

-If the gift was obtained through fraud, misrepresentation, undue influence, or coercion, the donor can approach the court to revoke it.
+If someone obtains a gift through fraud, misrepresentation, undue influence, or coercion, the donor can ask the court to revoke it.

 3. Conditional Gift